ertza/ertza.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. student in the Dept of Computer Science at Purdue University.
+Ph.D.
+CS student at Purdue University.
 Working as a researcher in [PurNET](https://purnet-lab.gitlab.io) and [NextGArch](https://nextgarch.gitlab.io) labs, under the supervision of [Prof. Muhammad Shahbaz](https://mshahbaz.gitlab.io).

-I did my B.Engg & M.S. from NUST, Pakistan, fter which I joined the industry ~4 years; starting off as a Malware Researcher, and finally working at the post of Assistant Manager before leaving for Purdue.
+Did my B.Engg & M.S. from NUST, Pakistan, after which I joined the industry ~4 years; starting off as a Malware Researcher, and finally working at the post of Assistant Manager before leaving for Purdue.

 My research interests lie broadly in the areas of systems and architectures, with a focus on Security, Networks, and AI.
-Currently, I am developing NextGen architectural frameworks for distributed and large-scale AI systems.
+Currently, I am developing NextGen architectural frameworks for large-scale and distributed ML systems.

 Publications
 ======